arcee-ai/DALM/dalm/datasets/reading_comprehension_generation/README.md

 (Same, as above i.e assuming you have your dataset as a csv file with the column `text` containing the raw texts)

-Please note there is the choice of passing in a domain sentence model in addition, but this is not required as the script will train a domain speicifc sentencepiece model on the input corpus
+Please note there is the choice of passing in a domain sentence model in addition, but this is not required as the script will train a domain specific sentencepiece model on the input corpus

 ```bash